-Note: Exporting fan data is only available for Spotify and Deezer pre-saves.
+Exporting fan data is available for all pre-save services.

 Once your pre-release link starts getting traffic, you can export the fan data you’ve collected.
-Your export will include: email, username, service, country, timestamp for the authorization, and consent.
+Your export will include: the amount of registered pre-saves, email, username, service, country, timestamp for the authorization, and consent.